Find contents insurance quotes for shared housing

 How much cover will I need if I share a home?

 If you’re living in a shared household and you only want to insure your own contents, you should have a calculated estimate for how much your things are worth.
-The good news is it won’t take as long to calculate the value of your possessions in just one room – you can use our contents calculator to help.
+The good news is it won’t take as long to calculate the value of your possessions in just one room.

 Try to avoid over or underestimating: